< Week 5

 The Website team continued development of a mockup website in the Figma platform.

-The Testing instructions team produced a mockup of the toilet environment that we had designed so as to film a short user journey to show at the final presentation.
+The Test instructions team produced a mockup of the toilet environment that we had designed so as to film a short user journey to show at the final presentation.
 Using colours from the palette designed within the group for both the wall design and packaging, we created an environment which would tie in with the waiting room and website.
 This created a sense of a brand identity throughout the projects

 - Mockups further development